 Jo Eckler, TX

-Writing has followed Jo from childhood journals in Dallas to writing competitions and school newspapers in school, to student publications at the University of Texas at Austin, and to her doctoral dissertation in clinical psychology at Wright State University in Dayton, Ohio.
-Although she tried to ignore the magnetic pull of writing by focusing on her clinical work with combat veterans, trauma survivors, and nursing home residents, along with teaching yoga, her desire to write always emerges.
-She currently works as a freelance proofreader and copy editor, with one soon-to-be published short story and more to come.
+Writing has followed Jo from childhood journals in Dallas to writing competitions and school newspapers to student publications at the University of Texas at Austin and to her doctoral dissertation in clinical psychology at Wright State University in Dayton, Ohio.
+Although she tried to ignore the magnetic pull of writing by focusing on her clinical work with combat veterans, trauma survivors, and nursing home residents, along with teaching yoga, her desire to write always emerged.
+She currently works as a freelance proofreader and copy editor with one soon-to-be published short story and more to come.